AMS Denali West Rib Expedition

 • Field food and fuel

-• Group camping and climbing equipment (tents ropes, snow/ice protection, kitchens), emergency supplies (maps/ GPS, radios, satellite phone; repair, trauma, and drug kits)
+• Group camping and climbing equipment (tents, ropes, snow/ice protection, kitchens), emergency supplies (maps/ GPS, radios, satellite phone; repair, trauma, and drug kits)

 • Pre-rigged custom sleds